Genomics Reporting Implementation Guide

 Label Resource / Profile Description of somatic usage Example(s) Example Notes

-1Genomics ReportPrimary container of the overall report.somaticReport
+1Genomics ReportPrimary container of the overall report, including a report conclusion.somaticReport

 2PatientThe genomics report references the subject of the report, usually the patient.somaticPatient